|

 - despite its comparably small body - full, complex sound and a relaxing, even

-Thanks to the banjo and the banjola I found the
+Thanks to the banjo and the banjola I found my

 way back to the guitar.
-After a bicycle accident in 2003, I believed that I
+After a bicycle accident, I believed that I

 would never be able to play a guitar again due to a remaining limitation in my left